"I don’t want life to imitate art. I want life to be art.”"

-As a writer: Lauren wrote the one-act The Onion: First Dates, which was mounted as part of The Southern Slam Festival at the Warehouse Theater, SC (published in The Louisville Review) which she also appeared in.
-Lauren is currently shopping around a full-length play about George Burns and Gracie Allen, The Raconteurs: A Story of George Burns & Gracie Allen (Semifinalist The Eugene O'Neill Theater Center Playwrights Conference, Semifinalist Heiress Production, finalist The Orlando Shakespeare Playfest & Webroadway Competition), And is now in a highlight podcast with Lauren as Gracie Allen.
+As a writer: Lauren wrote the one-act The Onion: First Dates, which was mounted as part of The Southern Slam Festival at the Warehouse Theater, SC (published in The Louisville Review), which she also appeared in.
+Lauren is currently shopping around a full-length play about George Burns and Gracie Allen, The Raconteurs: A Story of George Burns & Gracie Allen (Semifinalist The Eugene O'Neill Theater Center Playwrights Conference, Semifinalist Heiress Production, finalist The Orlando Shakespeare Playfest & SheNYC Competition).
+And is now in a highlight podcast with Lauren as Gracie Allen.
 Lauren is also a published essayist on Burns & Allen (for the New England Vintage Film Soc) and has also written articles and essays for Collider & TRAVALANCHE on comedy & pop culture.
 Recently, Lauren's teleplay "Time Travel Inc."

 Podcasting: Currently, Lauren is the co-host of & FYI: The Murphy Brown Podcast & Previously of Fordcast: A Harrison Ford Podcast.
 Both can be found on iTunes, Google Play, Spotify & wherever you listen to podcasts.
 She has interviewed artists such as Emmy Winner Richard Schiff (The West Wing), Tony Winner Joanna Gleason, the Cast/Writers of Murphy Brown, & alumni from both Marvel to Lucas Films.